bcrowell/dorcas/README.md

           The case argument defaults to both.

 * characters - An array of arrays, each of which is of the form [script name,(lowercase|uppercase|both),string].
-          If the third element is absent, then every character from this string is searched for in the text;
+          If the third element is present, it is taken as a list of characters to search for.
-          otherwise the string is taken as a list of characters to search for.
+          Otherwise, we search for every plain letter of the alphabet in this script.
+In the case of Greek, a short list of accented characters is automatically included as well, but most such characters need to be specified by hand in a separate run.
           Default: [["latin","lowercase"]]

 * spacing_multiple - Set to 2 if double-spaced.
 Default: 1.
 Setting this appropriately helps the software to guess the right scaling for the seed font.